-One of the co-founders of MacKay Boyar, Tam represents clients in a wide range of civil and commercial cases including shareholder oppression suits, real estate litigation and professional negligence claims.
+One of the co-founders of MacKay Boyar, Tam represents clients in a wide range of civil and commercial matters including shareholder oppression claims, employment law matters and fiduciary duty claims.

-He is strategically-minded and examines these cases from all angles in order to ensure that he achieves the best possible result for his clients.
+He is strategically-minded and examines these cases from all angles to ensure he achieves the best possible result for his clients.

 Tam obtained his law degree from McGill University where he graduated at the top of his class and was the recipient of numerous academic and mooting awards including the Nathan Cotler Memorial Prize in Human Rights Law, the James McGill Award, the H. Carl Goldenberg Scholarship, and the Maurice Goldenberg Memorial Scholarship.